 How to do it: Well, you first need to know what motivates your employees.
-If it’s compensation, you need to take the next step to really understand if your comp plans are competitive.
-A sales compensation survey could be valuable, but something like a sales benchmarking tool with empirical data is really the only way to know for sure.
+If it’s sales commission, you need to take the next step to really understand if your comp plans are competitive.
+Some resources that could help:

 A tendency some might find themselves falling into is “over-managing” or, making it a point to hone in one specific action or activity they want changed.
 It’s perfectly fine to do so, but just know nothing determines the success or failure of the new initiative more than how you go about it yourself.
 If it’s a change of process, etc., you need to be sure you’re the poster child for such change through your actions.